 Vice President: Shall assume the duties of the President during his/her absence and shall succeed to the position in the event that the position becomes vacant, until a special election can be held; assist in submitting amendments to the Constitution to the Pre-Law Club advisor before they are voted on by Pre-Law Club members; have the opportunity to create their own Pre-Law Club project if they choose.

-Secretary: Shall enforce the Pre-Law Club attendance policy as stated for officers in Article IV Section 1 and for Pre-Law Club members in Article III Section 6; take attendance for each meeting, and reply to those who have emailed an excused absence to the Secretary to confirm they have received it; maintain attendance sheets; forward any information that the President should receive in accordance with the Constitution; maintain an accurate record of all organization meetings on the Pre-Law Club website; maintain membership directory and roster; take and maintain minutes.
+Secretary: Responsible for maintaining the club’s records and ensuring effective communication between members and the executive board.
+Duties include: (1) enforcing the Pre-Law Club attendance policy as stated for officers in Article IV Section 1 and for Pre-Law Club members in Article III Section 6, (2) forwarding any information that the President should receive in accordance with the Constitution, (3) maintaining an accurate record of all organization meetings on the Pre-Law Club website, (4) taking and maintaining minutes, and (5) collaborating with the President to create a weekly club newsletter that includes updates on club meetings, events, opportunities, and relevant pre-law resources.

-Treasurer: Maintain accurate record of organization transactions; collect dues at the beginning of the semester and or for the year; keep up with the organizaton’s funds and notify the President if funds have been used at any point; arrange fundraising opportunities for the organization; solicit additional funding if needed from Student Government; associate in conjunction with the President.
+Treasurer: Maintain accurate record of organization transactions; collect dues at the beginning of the semester and or for the year; keep up with the organization’s funds and notify the President if funds have been used at any point; arrange fundraising opportunities for the organization; solicit additional funding if needed from Student Government or the LAS Council; associate in conjunction with the President.

 Public Relations Director: Coordinate organization’s promotions and publicity of events; coordinate the Pre-Law Club’s social media; coordinate with the President to maintain the Pre-Law Club’s website up to date.

+Membership Chair: Responsible for overseeing all aspects of club membership, ensuring an engaging and inclusive environment for all members.
+Duties include: (1) Maintaining an accurate and up-to-date membership roster, (2) developing and implementing recruitment strategies to attract new members, (3) managing member engagement initiatives such as welcome events, mentorship programs, and retention efforts, (4) gathering and analyzing member feedback to improve club activities and address concerns, (5) reporting membership statistics and updates to the executive board regularly, and (6) collaborating with the Treasurer to track payment of dues.

 Section 8.
 Removal of Officers.
 Any elected officer of the Pre-Law Club may be removed for just cause.
 Sufficient cause for such removal may be violation of the attendance policy, not enacting the duties prescribed for the officer position, not maintaining the GPA as listed in this Constitution, and not being in good standing with Iowa State University.
 For the removal of an elected officer for cause, it shall be necessary for the Executive Team to hold a formal hearing.
 A statement of the charges shall be sent by email to the officer accompanied by notice of the time and place of the meeting at which the charges are to be considered.
-At least a two week notice shall be given, and the officer shall have the opportunity to appear in person to present any defense to such charges before action is taken.
+At least a two-week notice shall be given, and the officer shall have the opportunity to appear in person to present any defense to such charges before action is taken.
 The Executive Team shall adopt such rules as may be necessary to assure due process to the officer.
 Upon a two-thirds affirmative vote, the Executive Team shall recommend removal.
 The Executive Team shall, by majority vote, approve or reject the removal of the officer.

-Grounds for Removal: Any officer not fulfilling his/her duties as outlined in the Constitution or who has violated a Iowa State University policy, may be removed from office.
-A simple majority vote of the Executive Team shall be required for removal of any officer.
+Grounds for Removal: Any officer not fulfilling his/her duties as outlined in the Constitution or who has violated an Iowa State University policy, may be removed from office.
+A majority vote of the Executive Team shall be required for removal of any officer.